center-for-threat-informed-defense/tram/README.md

 Please submit
 [issues](https://github.com/center-for-threat-informed-defense/tram/issues) for
-any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.
+any technical questions/concerns or contact ctid@mitre.org directly for more general inquiries.

 ## Notice

-©2023 MITRE Engenuity, LLC.
+©2023 MITRE.
 Approved for Public Release.
 Document numbers CT0035, CT0075.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the